 6:30, 7:30 and 8:45 p.m.

-Cast your eyes upon unusual Victorian era objects, books, and prints from The Huntington's collections.
+See some dangerous objects, books, and ephemera from The Huntington's collections.

 Main entrance allée

-Commemorate the evening with a photo of your ghoulish self available for purchase by Herman Au Photography.
+Commemorate the evening with a photo of your ghoulish self snapped in a sinister setting, available for purchase from Herman Au Photography.

 The Eerie Emporium